 - Lighter shade carpet may require cleaning more often

 3. Clean spots and spills quickly with products that do not damage carpet

 - Blot up liquids with white paper towel or absorbent cloth; scoop up solids with a spoon

-- Treat the spot according to manufacturer recommendations—Apply spot removal agent (type depends on nature of stain) to clean towel or cloth, not directly to the spot.
+- Treat the spot according to manufacturer recommendations—Apply spot removal agent (Perky Spotter cleaner is available for purchase at our office) to clean towel or cloth, not directly to the spot.
 Use small quantities and always work inwards from the edge.
 Do not rub as this may cause the spot to spread or distort the pile.
 Do not over-wet the carpet pile.
 Blot as dry as possibly with clean towel.

 4. Remember to stop dirt at the door:

 - Use mats — Outdoor and indoor mats or runners with underlayment pads can reduce the amount of dirt that enters the house.

 - Take off your shoes — You can save wear and tear on carpet by asking everyone to take off his or her shoes before entering your home.

 - Change your air filters — Change air filters in your heating and air-conditioning systems as recommended by manufacturer’s directions.
 The more dust and particles removed by the filter, the less that fall on the carpet.